Through a Glass, Dimly

 This took me off guard to say the least, but within a few moments I replied, “Oh yeah?
 How so?”

-He paused for a few moments as we walked on, as though formulating his thoughts, and then continued.
+He paused for a short moment as we walked, as though formulating his thoughts, and then went on.
 “Jesus said that He went to prepare a place for us, and that this place was going to be so much better than anything we could have imagined or thought up.
 We see through a glass dimly here below, Josh, but when we get there, we’ll see things for what they really are.”

 Going to see the original Avatar with my father back in 2009 has solidified itself as my all-time favorite movie-going experience.
-We arrived for an earlier showing, sometime around 6 or 7 p.m., only to be told that the film had been selling out everyday for the last three months.
-The man behind the counter issued this news as though my dad and I should have already suspected this to be the case - what were we, rubes or something?
-To bide our time before the later 10 p.m. showing that had a few seats left, my dad and I went across the street to East Side Mario's for dinner and then caught the movie.
+We arrived for an earlier showing, sometime around 6 or 7 p.m., only to be told that the film had been selling out everyday for the last three months: there were no tickets left for the 8 p.m. showing.
+The man behind the counter issued this news as though my dad and I should have already suspected this to be the case—what were we, country bumpkins?
+We should have known it would be sold out.
+To bide our time before the later 10 p.m. showing that had a few remaining seats, my dad and I went across the street to East Side Mario’s for dinner and then caught the movie.

 Watching the next installment in the series, Avatar: The Way of Water, was never going to be an easy task for me.
-First of all, I was no longer that 11-year-old boy from 2009 - this was 13 years later.
-I was 24, recently married to the love of my life, finishing up my university degree, and in an entirely different season of life.
+First of all, I was no longer that 11-year-old boy from 2009—this was 13 years later.
+I was 24 at the time, recently married to the love of my life, finishing up my university degree, and in an entirely different season of life.
 However, what was perhaps the most notable change of all on the night I watched Avatar: The Way of Water was the hard reality that my father was not in the seat next to me.
 I was nervous to watch the movie.
 What if it wasn’t good?
 What if it tarnished my love for the original?
-Worst of all - what if my dad wouldn’t have liked it?
-These may seem like silly concerns, but they didn't feel silly at the time.
+Worst of all,—silly as it may sound—what if my dad wouldn’t have liked it?
+These may seem like trivial concerns, but they didn’t feel trivial at the time.
 There was a sense in which part of my father and my memory of him, the part that loved Avatar and my memory of seeing it with him, was at risk of being tarnished if the second film failed in some way.
-It was as though I needed this new movie to be good in order to validate the aura around that earlier memory - as if both past and present would suffer loss if the future did not live up to my expectations.
+It was as though I needed this new movie to be good in order to validate the rich nostalgia of that earlier memory; as if both past and present would suffer loss if the future did not live up to my expectations.

 Grief is a funny thing.
 It stings, it bites, it numbs, and sometimes it itches.
-It itches a part of you that no longer exists.
-After the passing of his wife, the great British author C.S.
+It itches a part of you that no longer exists—in the same way as it once did, that is.
+After the passing of his wife, C.S.
 Lewis reflected on grief as though he had undergone an amputation.
-The amputation is a sharp pain, unlike anything you have experienced before, and then the healing begins - this is what we call grieving.
-Only, amputation doesn’t solely mean the loss of a limb, as though that were all, for you must now go on living without that limb.
+The amputation is a sharp pain, unlike anything you have experienced before, and then the healing begins—this is what we call grieving.
+Only, amputation doesn’t solely mean the loss of a limb, as though that was all and all was now well, for you must now go on living without that limb.
 You must learn to walk, work, eat, and sleep without that part of you, because it isn’t coming back.
-And yet, sometimes in the dark of the night the missing limb will begin to ache and itch and as you stir from your sleep to attend to the itch you soon realize that there is nothing to scratch at all - it isn’t a part of you anymore.
+Yet sometimes in the dark of the night the missing limb will begin to ache and itch terribly.
+And as you stir from your sleep to attend to the phantom limb, it is only then you realize there is nothing left to scratch at all—it isn’t a part of you as it once was.
 So it is with grief.

-Life is woven together with seasons, and with each season there comes a new seasoning, as it were.
-Some years are seasoned with joy, others with sorrow, but most are a blend of both.
-Even though my dad never got to enjoy watching the next Avatar with me, he got to experience something far better - he got to see beyond this dark glass we call life into the clear, open air.
-Indeed - there are far, far better things ahead than any we may leave behind, for though now we see through a glass dimly, soon we shall see things for how they truly are.
+Though my dad never got to enjoy watching the next Avatar with me, he got to experience something far better—he got to see beyond this dark glass we call life into the clear, open air.
+Indeed, because of the finished work of Christ, there are far, far better things ahead than any we may leave behind.
+For though we now see through a glass dimly, soon we shall see things for how they truly are.

 Author’s Note: In an effort to write with integrity and as unto the Lord, it is important to stress that, though these events are in fact true, I do not always recall the exact words used in specific conversations.
 As much as I’m able, I strive to remain faithful to the event in question, capturing the ‘intent’ of the conversation when my memory fails with respect to exact words.